Wizcorp/Ejecta-X/README.md

 4. run ndk-build complie libejecta.so and libJavaScriptCore.so
 5. run eclipse for android apk.

-For an example application in the `App` folder, rename `Ejecta-android.apk`.
+For an example application in the `sample` folder, name `Ejecta-X.apk`.